gvart/jb-build-tracker/README.md

 # JB Build Tracker
-This application is responsible to keep track of registered CI/CD workflows and allow customers to trigger of workflow using a webhook or on a scheduled base.
+This application is responsible to keep track of registered CI/CD workflows and allow customers to trigger workflows using a webhook or scheduled base.

-Application follow **clean architecture principles** and the use-cases, with gateway and domain objects are stored in [domain](domain) module and actual implementation is stored in [infrastructure](infrastructure) together with endpoints.
+Application follow **clean architecture principles** and the use-cases, with gateway and domain objects are stored in [domain](domain) module and actual implementation is stored in [infrastructure](infrastructure) together with entrypoint.

 ## Domain object explained:
 [WorkflowRegistration.kt](domain/src/main/kotlin/md/gvart/buildtracker/domain/entity/WorkflowRegistration.kt)